 Here is a quick overview of the documentation you will deal with when selling a business.

-Once you verify the seller’s intent and you make sure that they are not just a competitor trying to get some dirt on your business, you provide the prospective buyer with a numbered copy of your Confidential Business Review (CBR) document.
-The CBR is a kind of a business plan tailored to provide enough additional information to convince the buyer to make an offer.
+Once you verify the seller’s intent and make sure that they are not just a competitor trying to get some dirt on your business, you provide the prospective buyer with a numbered copy of your Confidential Business Review (CBR) document.
+The CBR is a kind of a business plan, tailored to provide enough additional information to convince the buyer to make an offer.
 Here is an outline of a Confidential Business Review document I have used and shared when I teach people how to sell their business.

 If you accept the prospective buyer’s letter of intent, the next step is for the buyer to perform a proper due diligence.

 Here is what to expect in the due diligence process.

 When I sold my first business to a publicly held company, I had the extensive resources of a pool of in-house lawyers to help me draft a VERY comprehensive due diligence checklist.
 While it may be overkill for most small business purchases, it will give you some idea of the kind of information you should be prepared to provide to the potential buyer.

 If, at the end of the buyer’s due diligence effort and assuming everything that you said checks out and the buyers want to move forward with the acquisition, they will prepare a Definitive Purchase Agreement.
 Here is a Sample Purchase Agreement Outline.

 With the price and terms acceptable to all parties, your lawyer will draft the final documents and set a closing date where the final documents are signed and money changes hands.